thiles03/cyber-shooter/README.md

 # Cyber Shooter

 ### General Info
 A Sci-Fi themed third person shooter.
 Exploration of state machines, ray casting and collision detection to acheive core machanics and animations.
+Behaviour trees used to determine AI decisions.
+Sound, UI and VFX assets integrated from the Epic Marketplace.

 ### Technologies
 Created with: